48th Annual Scientific Meeting of The Australian and New Zealand Society for Immunology8 – 12 December 2019

 Stanley Yu is currently working within translational oncology group, Centre for Cancer Biology, University of South Australia.
 Stanley Yu earned his Bachelor and PhD in medical virology from Wuhan University, China.
 He worked as research assistant and postdoc in Hong Kong University under the supervision of Professor Zhiwei Chen, from 2008 to 2010, focusing on HIV vaccine development.
 After immigration to Australia in 2011, he joined Eric Gowan's HCV group in Basil Hetzel Institute, University of Adelaide, to study HCV mouse model.
 In 2015, he joined his current group, under the supervision of Professor Michael Brown.
 His research interest mainly focuses on developing novel immunotherapy to treat cancer, including CAR-T cell therapy and antibody therapy.

 Experience South Australia’s beauty first hand.
 Here are our top 10 things to do while you’re here.

 About ASI 2019

-The Organising Committee cordially invite you to participate in the 48th Annual Scientific Meeting of The Australasian Society for Immunology taking place from 8-12 December 2019 in Adelaide.
+The Organising Committee cordially invite you to participate in the 48th Annual Scientific Meeting of The Australian and New Zealand Society for Immunology taking place from 8-12 December 2019 in Adelaide.